TwilightLemon/Lemon-App/README.md

 This project is licensed under the GNU General Public License v3.0.
 See the [LICENSE](LICENSE.txt) file for details.
 ### Third-Party Libraries

-This project uses the following third-party open-source libraries.
+This project uses the following third-party libraries.
 We acknowledge and thank all contributors of these amazing tools.

 | Library | Description | License |
 |--------|-------------|---------|